 - Stanford Classifier

-A machine learning classifier, directed at text
+A machine learning classifier, with good feature templates for text

 categorization.
-A conditional loglinear classifier
+Provides Naive Bayes and a conditional loglinear classifier

-(a.k.a. a maximum entropy or multiclass
+(a.k.a., a maximum entropy or multiclass

 logistic regression model).